 Remark: Une seule inscription à un cours SHS+MGT autorisée.
 En cas d'inscriptions multiples elles seront toutes supprimées sans notification.

 Participants develop their topic in groups of four.
-The groups are formed by the teachers based on a survey of participants' convictions and interests.

-Sustainable development, demography, economy, growth, environment.
+Sustainable development, economy, growth, environment.

 - interdisciplinary perspective